Juliana Evans

-Che' Puan Juliana Sophie binti Johari Evans (born July 5, 1989) is a Malaysian actress, TV personality, MC, and model.
-She is of Malays,British and American descent.
-She made a television appearance at the age of 12 years as a host.
+Che Puan Juliana Sophie binti Johari Evans (born 5 July 1989) is a Malaysian actress and media personality of British and American descent.
+Evans is a member of the Selangor royal family.
+She is married to Tengku Shariffuddin Shah, son of Tengku Sulaiman Shah.

+Evans made a television appearance at the age of 12 years as a host.
 She then hosted Remaja, a popular program on TV3.

-In 2020, she was appointed as a Tourism Ambassador for the #PusingSelangorDulu Campaign by the Selangor State Government and the Selangor Ministry of Tourism.
+In 2020, Evans was appointed as a Tourism Ambassador for the #PusingSelangorDulu Campaign by the Selangor State Government and the Selangor Ministry of Tourism.

 Early life and education

-She was born on 5 July 1989 in Shah Alam, Selangor.
-Her father is of British and American descent and her mother is of Malays descent.
-She is the youngest of three siblings.
+Evans was born on 5 July 1989 in Shah Alam, Selangor.
+Her father is of British and American descent and her mother is of Malay descent.
+She is the youngest of three siblings namely Andrew Effendi Evans, Isabelle Evans and Jefri Peter Evans.
+She also have a half-brother Al-Qaliff Mikaeel Madzlan.

 At the age of 15, she also represented the state of Selangor in the Artistic Gymnastics event at the national level sports event organized by the Malaysian School Sports Council (MSSC).

-She graduated with a Bachelor's Degree in Mass Communication with Honours from Sunway University in Selangor.
+She pursued the American Degree Transfer Program at Sunway University as preparation to further her studies in the United States.

-In 2012, she continued her studies at Western Michigan University, in Kalamazoo, Michigan USA and successfully obtained a Master's Degree in the field of Film, Video and Media studies with Honours.
+In 2012, Evans continued her studies at Western Michigan University, in Kalamazoo, Michigan USA and successfully obtained a Bachelor's Degree of Arts in Film, Video and Media studies with Honours.
 She's also has been named to the Dean's List Award in recognition of her outstanding scholastic achievement.

-Next,upon her graduation in 2014 she also took an acting course for 6 months at the New York Film Academy in Los Angeles, United States.
+Next, upon her graduation in 2014 she also took an acting course for 4 weeks at the New York Film Academy in Los Angeles campus, United States.